 - What is its evidence of effectiveness?
 We have not found strong evidence demonstrating that iCCM reduces the mortality rate of children under the age of five.
 We found two randomized controlled trials of iCCM, only one of which found a statistically significant effect.

 - How cost-effective is it?
-Given our questions about the evidence, we have not completed a cost-effectiveness estimate for iCCM.
-With very optimistic assumptions, we estimate that iCCM would be in the range of cost-effectiveness of our current top charities and other priority programs.
+Given our questions about the evidence, we have not completed a thorough cost-effectiveness analysis of iCCM.
+With very optimistic assumptions, our rough estimate suggests iCCM would be within the range of cost-effectiveness of programs we would consider directing funding to.

 - Does it have room for more funding?
 The program appears to have room for more funding of approximately $50 million per year.

-- Bottom line: We would consider additional evidence if we found it, but we do not currently plan to prioritize additional work on this program.
+- Bottom line: We would consider additional evidence if we found it, but we do not currently plan to prioritize additional work on this program, given the limited evidence.